Public Policy and Economics

 June 6 - July 31, 2015

-Spend 8 weeks in the nation’s capital with 90 students from around the country and world who are all passionate about public policy and affecting change in their communities.
+Spend 8 weeks in the nation’s capital with 90 students from around the country and world who are all passionate about public policy.
 The intensive schedule is designed to maximize your time in Washington by combining learning in the classroom with practical internship experience.
 The Engalitcheff Institute on Comparative Political and Economic Systems (ICPES) will give you an insider’s view of Washington, and by the end of the summer you may be ready to call DC home!

 The Fund for American Studies has sponsored academic internship programs in Washington, DC for over 40 years.
 Our objective is to provide a real-world professional and academic experience for college students to help prepare them for responsible leadership in the future.